BreannaBrown/breannarepository/README.md

 <img src="http://www.graphistes-world.com/wp-content/uploads/2010/06/ATribute2MusicV2_by_GraphicStreetRacer.jpg"> <img src="http://blog.teachbook.com.au/wp-content/uploads/2011/02/Typography.jpg">

 Examples of a couple of people's art work ..
-Here is this website you can comment and share your own or other people's work, make collaborations, and also share ideas..
+Here is this website you can comment and share your own or other people's work, make collaborations, and also share any ideas big or small ..
 </body>